hashicorp-services/tfm/site/docs/migration/pre-migration-ce-tfc.md

 ### Terraform Cloud or Terraform Enterprise
 - TFE Version?
 (If applicable)
 - Number of TFE/TFC Organizations that you wish to split terraform configurations amongst if more than 1.
 - Which VCS?
-Only GitHub is supported at this time.
+Only [supported vcs types](../migration/supported-vcs.md) at this time.
 - Is the VCS routable from the internet and serving a publicly trusted certificate?
 - Once configurations are migrated, will TFE/TFC have network connectivity to manage the inrastructure and download the required providers and modules defined in your code?